 Traders use harmonic chart formations in a variety of ways.
 The most common is within the context of retracement and continuation patterns.
 In this way, a harmonic pattern may be a viable buy or sell signal.

-How do You Trade the Three Common Harmonic Chart Patterns?
+How to Trade the Three Most Common Harmonic Chart Patterns?

 In the live market, there are many different types of harmonic patterns.
 The Gartley, Butterfly, and ABC formations are three of the most popular.